Operant conditioning: Applications

 Reinforcement and punishment are ubiquitous in human social interactions, and a great many applications of operant principles have been suggested and implemented.

-The following are some examples.
+Biological basis

+Operant conditioning bridges the field of neurobiology and the field of psychology.
+It's able to do this by demonstrating how exterior behavioral principles correspond with internal processes.
+While psychologist describe learning in terms of observable behaviors that can be shaped by consequences, neurobiologist share a different sentiment. neurobiologist analyze how these behaviors are underpinned by neural circuits.

+Both positive and negative reinforcement has been shown to activate a reward system in the brain. this is able to take place because of the release of dopamine in specific areas such as the nucleus accumbens.

+Tools

+Tools such as point systems, charts of behavior and token economies are principles that are grounded in operant conditioning.
+These systems function as conditioned reinforcers, which means that they can be exchanged for primary reinforcers such as a tangible reward.

 Addiction and dependence

 Positive and negative reinforcement play central roles in the development and maintenance of addiction and drug dependence.
 An addictive drug is intrinsically rewarding; that is, it functions as a primary positive reinforcer of drug use.
 The brain's reward system assigns it incentive salience (i.e., it is "wanted" or "desired"), so as an addiction develops, deprivation of the drug leads to craving.
 In addition, stimuli associated with drug use – e.g., the sight of a syringe, and the location of use – become associated with the intense reinforcement induced by the drug.
 These previously neutral stimuli acquire several properties: their appearance can induce craving, and they can become conditioned positive reinforcers of continued use.
 Thus, if an addicted individual encounters one of these drug cues, a craving for the associated drug may reappear.
 For example, anti-drug agencies previously used posters with images of drug paraphernalia as an attempt to show the dangers of drug use.
 However, such posters are no longer used because of the effects of incentive salience in causing relapse upon sight of the stimuli illustrated in the posters.

 In drug dependent individuals, negative reinforcement occurs when a drug is self-administered in order to alleviate or "escape" the symptoms of physical dependence (e.g., tremors and sweating) and/or psychological dependence (e.g., anhedonia, restlessness, irritability, and anxiety) that arise during the state of drug withdrawal.